AleoNet/snarkOS/src/rpc/documentation/public_endpoints/latestcumulativeweight.md

 # Latest Cumulative Weight
-Returns the latest cumulative weight from the canonical chain.
+Returns the latest cumulative weight of the canonical chain.

 ### Arguments